zicochaos/reddit-mcp/README.md

 ```

 #### 4. get_post_comments
-Get comments for a specific post.
+Get detailed post content and comments for a specific post.

 ```json
 {